What Are the Types of Business Bankruptcy?

 A bankruptcy court is a specialized federal court that exclusively handles bankruptcy cases.

 To start bankruptcy proceedings, a business files a bankruptcy petition with the local bankruptcy court clerk.
-The petition is a collection of documents explaining the business’s financial situation and types of debt in detail.
+The petition is a collection of documents detailing the business’s financial situation and types of debt.
+The petition’s purpose is to demonstrate that the business qualifies for bankruptcy.

 Once bankruptcy is initiated, a bankruptcy estate is created.
 The estate consists of all the debtor’s property.
-In chapter 7, property in the bankruptcy estate is sold and used to pay off debts (more on that below).
+In Chapter 7, property in the bankruptcy estate is sold and used to pay off debts (more on that below).

 The person who administers the bankruptcy estate is a court-appointed official called a bankruptcy trustee.
 Trustees are appointed in: